thomss23/Laboratories/LAB9/src/README.md

-# Design Patterns lab part 1: Factory, Observer, Strategy
+# Design Patterns lab: Factory, Observer, Strategy

 Design a mock application that receives data (step counts) and has components that process it.